saet/janus-gateway/README.md

 The same applies for Eclipse Paho MQTT C client library, which is needed for the optional MQTT support.
-If you're interested in integrating MQTT channels as an alternative (or replacement) to HTTP and/or WebSockets to control Janus, or as a carrier of Janus Events, you can install the latest version with the following steps:
+If you're interested in integrating MQTT queues as an alternative (or replacement) to HTTP and/or WebSockets to control Janus, you can install the latest version with the following steps:

 	git clone https://github.com/eclipse/paho.mqtt.c.git
 	cd paho.mqtt.c